Manhattan Chamber of Commerce

-Manhattan Chamber of Commerce is a nonprofit organization that represents and supports local businesses across the borough of Manhattan in New York City.
+The Manhattan Chamber of Commerce is a nonprofit organization that represents and supports the 125,000+ local businesses across the borough of Manhattan in New York City.
+Collectively, these businesses employ 2.4 million people and generate $939 billion in annual GDP.

 History

 The Manhattan Chamber of Commerce was established in July 1920 as the Yorkville Chamber of Commerce.
 It was founded by 11 prominent merchants in the Yorkville neighborhood of Manhattan's Upper East Side, which at the time was inhabited predominantly by German-born immigrants.
 Their mission was “to foster and improve the trade and commerce of Yorkville…and to promote the prosperity and general welfare thereof".
 This was particularly important in the wake of World War I, when a wave of anti-German sentiment had spread throughout the United States.
 Over the decades, the Chamber expanded to encompass Mid-East Manhattan, then Mid-Manhattan and finally, the entire borough of Manhattan.